richdayandnight/data-science-notebook/learning-how-to-learn/week2.md

 - deliberately focusing on the difficult material
 - Einstelling - phenomenon
     -  your initial intuition about what's happening or what you need to be doing is misleading
+> Philosopher of science Thomas Kuhn discovered that most paradigm shifts in science are brought about either young people or people who were originally trained in a different discipline.
+They're not so easily trapped by einstellung, blocked thoughts due to their preceding training.
+And of course there's the old saying that science progresses one funeral at a time as people entrenched in the old ways of looking at things die off.
 - jumping into the water without knowing how to swim

 # Interleaving